pkgcraft/pkgcraft.github.io/content/posts/nascent-python-bindings.md

 With dynamic atoms, no implementation has a memory usage edge since every atom is different making caching irrelevant.
 From this the uncached pkgcraft implementation has the edge since it doesn't perform cache lookups or store a cache.
-Pkgcore's memory usage is comparatively respectable, but uses about an order of magnitude more processing time.
+Pkgcore's memory usage is comparatively respectable, but it uses about an order of magnitude more processing time.
 Portage is again last by a increased margin and appears to perform inefficiently when storing more complex atoms.

 Finally, random atoms try to model closer to what is found across the tree in terms of cache hits.
 With this result, it appears that using pkgcraft's cached